ibm-cloud-docs/key-protect/key-protect-cli-commands.md

-  master-key   Commands to manage Master Keys (MKs) of crypto unit(s) master-keys  List the MKs uploaded to crypto unit(s) sig-key      Generate a signature key file compatible for use as a crypto unit user credential user         Manage users in crypto unit(s) users        List users in crypto unit(s) zeroize      Zeroize a crypto unit
+  master-key   Commands to manage Master Keys (MKs) of crypto unit(s) master-keys  List the MKs uploaded to crypto unit(s) sig-key      Generate a signature key file compatible for use as a crypto unit user credential threshold    Manage signature and revocation thresholds for crypto unit(s) user         Manage users in crypto unit(s) users        List users in crypto unit(s) zeroize      Zeroize a crypto unit